 Therefore, in order to prove that your injury was the direct result of a property owner’s negligence, we must prove that:

 Plaxen & Adler, P.A. protects fall victims throughout the state of Maryland.
 We work hard to ensure that you are compensated for the negligence of a property owner.
-To schedule a consultation, please call 410-988-4449 or contact us online.
+To schedule a consultation with a skilled Baltimore premises liability lawyer, please call 410-988-4449 or fill out our contact form.